-Understanding GiveDirectly’s finances
+How to understand GiveDirectly’s finances

-We’ll update this page each time we release our annual financial statements and 990 filing.
+We’ll update this page each time we release our annual financial statements and 990 tax filing — which you’ll find right here.
 For more on the impact of our spending, please see our summary of the evidence on cash transfers.

-|Delivery costs||All costs associated with delivering transfers (FX fees, staff time, rent, etc.)||Efficiency: Cash transfers / (Cash transfers + cost of delivery)|
+|Cash transfers||Cash transfers committed to people in poverty and all costs associated with delivering them (foreign exchange fees, staff time, rent, etc.).||Efficiency = Cash transfers ÷ [Cash transfers + cost of delivery]|

-|Fundraising||Any time spent talking to donors or press, updating the website, etc.||Cost per dollar raised: Spending on fundraising / revenue raised|
+|Fundraising||Any work spent talking to donors or press, running the website, spreading the word, etc.||Cost per dollar raised = Spending on fundraising ÷ Revenue raised|

-These business units are worth separating because:
+These systems are worth separating because:

 - They’re usually funded by different donors (more),